ucinlp/bibere/README.md

 ### List of publications, by year

-This command lists all the papers, sorted by year.
+This command lists all the papers, sorted by year (reverse chronological for now).
 ```liquid
 {% include bibere/byyear.html %}
 ```